GSA/notifications-api/terraform/README.md

 ## Retrieving existing bucket credentials

-:green_book: new developers start here!
+:green_book: New developers start here!

-Assuming [initial setup](#initial-setup) is complete &mdash; which it should be if Notify.gov is online &mdash; Terraform state is stored in a remote backend.
-If you are going to be developing Terraform, you'll need to hook up to this backend:
+Assuming [initial setup](#initial-setup) is complete &mdash; which it should be if Notify.gov is online &mdash; Terraform state is stored in a shared remote backend.
+If you are going to be writing Terraform for any of our deployment environments you'll need to hook up to this backend.
+(You don't need to do this if you are just writing code for the `development` module, becase it stores state locally on your laptop.)

 1. Enter the bootstrap module with `cd bootstrap`
 1. Run `./import.sh` to pull existing terraform state into the local state